Book of the Stranger

 "Book of the Stranger" is the fourth episode of the sixth season of HBO's fantasy television series Game of Thrones, and the 54th overall.
 The episode was written by series co-creators David Benioff and D. B. Weiss, and directed by Daniel Sackheim.

 Sansa Stark arrives at the Wall and reunites with Jon Snow, and later receives a message from Ramsay Bolton challenging Jon to come take back Winterfell and rescue Rickon Stark; Margaery Tyrell is reunited with her brother, Loras; Cersei and Jaime Lannister plot with their uncle Kevan and Olenna Tyrell to have them released; and Daenerys Targaryen faces the khals.

-"Book of the Stranger" received widespread acclaim from critics, who noted the reunion of Jon Snow and Sansa Stark, and Daenerys Targaryen taking charge of all the khalasars as high points of the episode, one calling them "huge, forward moving story elements that harkened back to season 1."
-Filming of the episode's closing scene was shot at two different locations.
+"Book of the Stranger" received widespread acclaim from critics, who noted the opening scene showing the reunion of Jon Snow and Sansa Stark, and the final scene of Daenerys Targaryen taking charge of all the khalasars, as high points of the episode, with one critic calling them "huge, forward moving story elements that harkened back to season 1."
 In the United States, the episode achieved a viewership of 7.82 million in its initial broadcast.
 The episode was Emilia Clarke's selection for the 68th Primetime Emmy Awards to support her nomination.

 This episode marks the final appearance for Natalia Tena (Osha).

 Plot

 At the Wall

-Jon, released from the Night's Watch by his death, states his desires to head south, as he is disillusioned by the betrayal of his fellow Night's Watchmen and tired of endless fighting.
+Jon, released from the Night's Watch by his death, states his desire to head south, as he is disillusioned by the betrayal of his fellow Night's Watchmen and tired of endless fighting.
 Sansa, Brienne, and Podrick arrive at Castle Black and Sansa is reunited with Jon.
-After telling each other their stories, Sansa tries to convince Jon to help her retake Winterfell.
-However, Jon is still reluctant to fight.
-Frustrated, Sansa declares to Jon that she will take back Winterfell whether he helps her or not.
+After they exchange their stories, Sansa tries to convince Jon to help her retake Winterfell, but Jon remains reluctant to fight.
+Frustrated, Sansa declares she will take Winterfell with or without Jon.

-Meanwhile, Brienne confronts Davos and Melisandre, and informs them that she killed Stannis to avenge Renly Baratheon.
-She warns Davos and Melisandre that even though that was in the past, she does not forget or forgive.
-Brienne also attracts the unrequited (though non-predatory) romantic attentions of Tormund.
+Brienne confronts Davos and Melisandre, informing them she killed Stannis to avenge Renly Baratheon.
+She warns Davos and Melisandre that she does not forget or forgive.
+Brienne attracts unrequited romantic interest from Tormund.

-Some time later, a letter from Ramsay to Jon arrives.
-Ramsay boasts that he has Rickon in his custody and demands Sansa's return, threatening to have the Bolton army exterminate the wildlings, kill Rickon and gang-rape Sansa while forcing Jon to watch before they kill him.
-Jon agrees to help Sansa retake Winterfell.
-When Tormund warns him that the wildlings are outnumbered by Ramsay's army, Sansa points out that Jon can use his status as the son of Eddard Stark to unite the North against Ramsay.
+Later, a letter from Ramsay to Jon arrives.
+Ramsay boasts he has Rickon and demands Sansa's return, threatening to exterminate the wildlings, kill Rickon and gang-rape Sansa while forcing Jon to watch before executing him.
+This finally convinces Jon to agree to assist in retaking Winterfell.
+When Tormund warns him of the size of Ramsay's army, Sansa says Jon can leverage his status as a son of Eddard Stark to unite the North against Ramsay.

 In Winterfell

-Osha is brought before Ramsay, who asks her why she was helping Rickon.
-Osha claims that she intended to betray Rickon and attempts to seduce Ramsay while reaching for a nearby knife.
-However, Ramsay tells her that he is aware Osha used a similar ruse to escape Theon, and stabs her in the neck, killing her.
+Osha is brought before Ramsay.
+He asks her why she helped Rickon.
+Osha claims that she intended to betray Rickon and attempts to seduce Ramsay while reaching for a knife.
+Ramsay tells her he knows Osha used a similar ruse to escape Theon and kills her.